Contact Information

 Components to review include, but not limited to:

-• TMR mix time after the last ingredient is added should be 3 to 5 minutes for vertical and horizontal reel-auger mixers with tractors or trucks at nearly full power (1700 to 2000 rpm engine speed).
+• TMR mix time after the last ingredient is added should be 3 to 5 minutes for vertical and horizontal, reel-auger mixers with tractors or trucks at nearly full power (1700 to 2000 rpm engine speed).
 Under mixing results in an inconsistent mix delivered to the feedbunk.
-Oftentimes, corn silage is the last ingredient loaded and with inadequate mix time, only corn silage is unloaded last from the mixer.
+Corn silage usually is the last ingredient loaded and with inadequate mixing time, only corn silage would be unloaded from the mixer at the end of feed delivery.
 Over mixing can result in decreased particle size for long-stem forages and results in cows with ruminal acidosis and resulting in sub-optimum feed intakes and milk production.
 To check if mix time is adequate, 10 samples from equally spaced locations along the length of the feedbunk should be collected and processed through a Penn State Particle Separate box.
 Samples from the middle and bottom screens of a 3-screen system should have an average coefficient of variation (CV) of 2% or less (Oelberg and Stone, 2014.
 Vet Clin Food Animal, page 721).

 • Do not overfill mixers since this will result in spilt feed, increased feed shrink, and incomplete mixing of the ration for a group of cows.
 For vertical mixers, feed should not be more than 2 feet (60 cm) above the augers (Oelberg and Stone, 2014).
 Mixers are sized by volume not weight, with drier forages requiring more volume for their given weight.